jkphl/material.is/README.md

 ### Tickets
 This is a very small conference, only around 60 attendees.
-Tickets are available now for €180 (~$190 USD, £150 GBP).
+Tickets are available now for $150 (~€140 EUR, £120 GBP).
 [They're limited — so get your's today!](https://ti.to/material-conference/material-2017)

 ![Join us for some stimulating conversation — Copyright © 2016 Joschi Kuphal — https://jkphl.is](public/2016/img/around-the-fire.jpg "Join us for some stimulating conversation — Copyright © 2016 Joschi Kuphal — https://jkphl.is")